tmcowley/natural-selection-sim/README.md

 * Beings greater than 4 generations old are set to unfit, and don't progress to generation 5

 ### Modelling: Competition

+### Controlling Population Size with a Dynamic Environment